jschnab/systems_design/instagram/README.md

 an average record size of 10^2 bytes in a table that would store image information, this table alone would represent around 10^13 bytes (10TB) after one year.
 On top of this, we estimage the database should support 10^4 (tens of thousands) of queries per second.
-These requirements pushe the limits of what a relational database can handle.
+These requirements push the limits of what a relational database can handle.
 We need a distributed database that supports sharding and a high query throughput.
 Apache Cassandra is a reasonable choice.